verstka/verstka-js-sdk/README.md

 - `userId` – ID of current user.
 Verstka doesn't use this ID.
 You can "hardcode" it if you don't need it either.
 - `materialID` – ID of current article.
 Verstka uses it for version history.
 - `target` – allows you to edit `desktop` or `mobile` (or whatever) versions at the same time.
 It's `desktop` by default.
 - `html` – artcile HTML.
-It's supposed to be empty when the article is created.
+It's supposed to be empty when new article is created.
 When the article is edited, it contains the HTML of the previous version.
 - `customFields` – JSON with arbitrary data.
 You will get back when the article is saved.
 Empty by default.

 ```javascript